Correlative Microstructural Analysis of a Weathered Nantan Meteorite Fragment: Results

-The final region analyzed using EBSD and EDS was the inclusion region shown in Fig. \ref{Fig:LargeStitchedMap} a).
+The brecciated mixed phase inclusion shown in Fig. \ref{Fig:LargeStitchedMap} b) was also investigated using XPS, EBSD, and and EDS.
+Through XPS and EDS, it was found that the inclusion had a similar chemical composition to the matrix, being predominantly Fe and Ni oxide with peaks corresponding to NiO, FeO.
+However, peaks corresponding to metallic iron were also seen in the XPS spectra (Fig. \ref{Fig:XPSResults}) for the inclusion.

 EDS analysis of this region showed relative enrichment of C and Fe in the brecciated phase which appears lighter under BSE (Fig. \ref{Fig:InclusionEDS}).
 The vein-like structure and BSE-darker phase surrounding the brecciated phase were found to contain Fe, Ni, and O. Ca was also found to be present in small pockets in the inclusion, similar to the previously shown large area EDS mapping.
-Based on these results, the BSE-lighter phase may be composed of an iron carbide while the veins-like structure are extensions of the sample matrix and are composed of an iron oxide and nickel oxide mixture.
+Based on these results, the BSE-lighter phase may be composed of an Fe-Ni carbide (cohenite) while the veins-like structure are extensions of the sample matrix and are composed of an iron oxide and nickel oxide mixture.

+There was also a notable drop in O concentration and increase in the C concentration within the inclusion compared to the matrix which is attributed to the large cohenite grains present.

 EBSD analysis of this region showed a unique grain structure where the phase with the highest backscatter coefficient (white in the BSE image) for the inclusion was a single grain of near-uniform orientation.
 This grain is brecciated, with an `infill' of fine grain vein-like structures extending outward from the matrix (Fig. \ref{Fig:InclusionEBSD}).
 The surrounding matrix is made up of large randomly oriented grains that decrease in size nearest the inclusion.
 The vein-like structure can also be seen within the grain structure of the matrix with the grains of the vein-like structure being relatively uniformly structured along the path of the vein while the surrounding grains of the matrix are equiaxed but random.
-Additionally, the phase colour map showed agreement that the matrix was composed of magnetite while the white phase were composed of cohenite/iron carbide.
+Additionally, the phase colour map showed that the matrix composition remained magnetite near the inclusion, while the white phase were composed of cohenite.
 The other phases within the inclusion were not able to be identified using EBSD.

-The elemental composition of the matrix and inclusion were investigated using XPS, EDS, and XRF, with high Ni and low Ni regions of the matrix analyzed separately for XRF and EDS (Fig. \ref{Fig:XRFvsEDSSpectra}).
-The elemental composition and the identified phases for each region are given in Table \ref{Tbl:CompositionResults}.
+The elemental composition of the matrix and inclusion determined using XPS, EDS, and XRF, are given in Table \ref{Tbl:CompositionResults}.